zainabmelh/guide-articles/articles/Certificates/set-front-family-of-an-element/index.md

 ---
-title: "Set Front Family of an Element"
+title: Set Front Family of An Element
-parent: "certificates-guide"
 ---
 Font family is controlled by the `font-family` CSS attribute, like this `h1 {font-family: Sans-serif;}`

 It allows you to pick a font to display to the user.